2025–26 PWHL season: English

-For the 2025–26 season, games in Canada will be broadcast in English across TSN, Sportsnet, Prime Video, and CBC.
-TSN will broadcast 54 regular season games, along with one PWHL Playoff semifinal and all games from the PWHL Finals.
-Prime Video will broadcast 19 games, along with the other PWHL Playoff semifinal.
-Sportsnet will broadcast 30 regular season games, while CBC or CBC Gem will broadcast 17 games.
+For the 2025–26 season, games in Canada were broadcast in English across TSN, Sportsnet, Prime Video, and CBC.
+TSN broadcast 54 regular season games, along with one PWHL Playoff semifinal and all games from the PWHL Finals.
+Prime Video broadcast 19 games, along with the other PWHL Playoff semifinal.
+Sportsnet broadcast 30 regular season games, while CBC or CBC Gem broadcast 17 games.

 French

 In Canada, all games featuring the Montréal Victoire will also be broadcast in French.
-These games will be split between RDS, Ici Télé and Prime Video.
-RDS will broadcast 17 games, along with one PWHL Playoff semifinal and all games from the PWHL Finals.
-Prime Video will broadcast 6 games, along with the other PWHL Playoff semifinal.
-ICI TÉLÉ or ICI TOU.TV will broadcast 7 games.
+These games are split between RDS, Ici Télé and Prime Video.
+RDS broadcast 17 games, along with one PWHL Playoff semifinal and all games from the PWHL Finals.
+Prime Video broadcast six games, along with the other PWHL Playoff semifinal.
+ICI TÉLÉ or ICI TOU.TV broadcast seven games.

 United States

 Local

-Locally, Boston Fleet games are broadcast on NESN, with select games simulcast on WSBK-TV.
-Minnesota Frost games are broadcast on FanDuel Sports Network North, with select games simulcast on KMSP-TV.
-New York Sirens games are broadcast on MSG Network, with select games simulcast on WWOR-TV.
-Seattle Torrent games are primarily broadcast on KZJO, with 6 games airing instead on KONG.
+Locally, Boston Fleet games were broadcast on NESN, with select games simulcast on WSBK-TV.
+Minnesota Frost games were broadcast on FanDuel Sports Network North, with select games simulcast on KMSP-TV.
+New York Sirens games were broadcast on MSG Network, with select games simulcast on WWOR-TV.
+Seattle Torrent games are primarily broadcast on KZJO, with six games airing instead on KONG.

 National

-Nationally, all games in the United States are broadcast on YouTube.
-In addition, games are also broadcast on select FanDuel Sports Network stations, SportsNet Pittsburgh, select Gray Broadcast Sports Networks stations, and select Scripps Sports stations.
+Nationally, all games in the United States were broadcast on YouTube.
+In addition, some games were shown out-of-market on select FanDuel Sports Network stations, SportsNet Pittsburgh, select Gray Broadcast Sports Networks stations, and select Scripps Sports stations.

+In March 2026, the PWHL reached a test agreement with U.S. network Ion Television, which already owned the rights to several leading women's sports properties.
+This represented the circuit's first true national TV exposure in the country.
+It entailed the broadcasting of a regular season game and the entire Walter Cup Finals.
+The league's U.S. national TV debut, a March 28 game between Montreal and New York, drew 133,000 viewers.

+International

+In Czechia and Slovakia, games were broadcast on Nova Sport.
+Outside of Canada, Czechia, and Slovakia, games were broadcast on the PWHL YouTube channel and thepwhl.com.